 Quick Start Guide for Contributing Breeding Bird Records

-Observers of all skill levels can make valuable contributions to the Maine Breeding Bird Atlas, and contributing data is really quite simple.
-Here is a simplified set of directions to get started.
-Note that we will soon be developing separate guidelines for contributing wintering bird records for Maine.
+Observers of all skill levels can make valuable contributions to the Maine Breeding Bird Atlas, and contributing data really is quite simple.
+Here is a more simplified set of directions to get started, honestly!If you haven’t already signed up, click here first to get started.

 What Information to Collect: Don't rely on your memory for records of birds you observe, but instead write down your observations in a notebook or App.
 We suggest tucking a printed field form and a printout of breeding codes in your bird book so you have this easily available when needed.
 We require the following information, for all observations, when collecting information for the Maine Breeding Bird Atlas:

-- Date, Observer(s), Time(s): Important to record this basic information for all records.
+- Important to record this basic information for all records.
 Do not summarize your observations across multiple dates.

-- Species Observed, Breeding Code, and Abundance: We need to know the species of birds you observed at each location.
-Do not guess on identifications, tentative identifications should not be recorded.
-Also record the type of breeding evidence you observed (refer to our breeding evidence summary chart ), and a count or estimate of the number of individuals seen or heard for each species at each location.
+- Finally, a rough count or estimate of the number of individuals seen or heard for each species at each location.
 An "educated guess" on the number of individuals seen or heard is preferable to no count at all.
 This count should be the actual number of birds seen or heard, not a projected estimate of the number that may be present in the area but were not detected.

 Safety, Ethics, and Private Property: Always put your safety first.
 In addition, the welfare of birds and the protection of their habitat is extremely important.
 A sighting or photo should never take precedence over the well-being of wildlife and active nests should NEVER be approached.
 Breeding behaviors can be observed at a distance.
 Private property should never be entered without permission.